MiguelMSandin/SSNetworks/README.md

 ---

 ## Acknowledgements
-My introduction to Sequence Similarity Networks was thanks to a conversation with Alicia S. Arroyo and her very motivating [research](https://academic.oup.com/gbe/article/12/9/1664/5857131).
+I discovered Sequence Similarity Networks thanks to a conversation with Alicia S. Arroyo and her very motivating [research](https://academic.oup.com/gbe/article/12/9/1664/5857131).
 Such interaction lead me to attend an excellent [workshop](http://www.evol-net.fr/index.php?option=com_content&view=article&id=79&Itemid=547) on SSN organized by the [AIRE team](http://www.evol-net.fr/) with Eric Bapteste, Eduardo Corel and Philippe Lopez as main researchers.
 Therefore I'm very grateful for their time, outstanding explanations and motivation.